 How do I stop cashmere from pilling?

 Hand wash cold, lay flat to dry.
 Use a cashmere comb (Amazon, $8) once a month.
 Don't rub, just stroke.
 That's it.
 Your sweater will last years.
-I know the hand-washing sounds tedious, but it takes five minutes and saves you $200.
-The combs are also satisfying to use โ like peeling off a layer of lint, except you're making your sweater look new again.
+The combs are also satisfying to use — like peeling off a layer of lint, except you're making your sweater new again.

 Is it worth buying cashmere on sale?